Towards AI Transparency and Accountability: A Global Framework for Exchanging Information on AI Systems: AI Measures: Motivation and Background

-Prior work \cite{grabowicz2022marrying} proposes using AI explainability measures (such as feature highlighting methods) to reason about and train non-discriminatory AI systems.
-To identify that a bank is practicing unjustified redlining, a regulatory office for AI accountability could compare the influence of zip code on loan application outcomes across multiple such institutions.
-If some banks rely on zip code much more than others, this may correspond to unjustified redlining and these banks can be asked to update their AI systems.
-Overall, this approach ties together concepts of fairness, transparency, and explainability of AI systems.\ntia{6}

-For relevant intended uses, such as hiring automation, we recommend to store such AI system explanations in the AI registry to enable more meaningful comparisons of AI systems, as in Figure \ref{fig:ii}.
-These accountability mechanisms, combined with sufficient domain expertise would help in determining whether a given AI model discriminates against protected groups~\cite{grabowicz2022marrying}.\ntia{3a} In situations where comparisons of input influences suggest that an AI system could be improved in terms of its fairness, an external audit could be mandated to verify the suspicion and gather further information.
-For instance, to verify that the AI system discriminates via proxies, the external auditors would need to observe how the model was trained and whether it learned to use correlated features as proxies for the missing protected attributes, as prior research points out~\cite{grabowicz2022marrying}.
+Prior works propose using AI explainability measures, such as feature highlighting, to reason about the fairness of AI systems~\cite{grabowicz2022marrying} and to prevent ``fairness gerrymandering'', i.e., a situation where fairness with respect to, say, gender groups may result in unfairness with respect to other groups~\cite{grabowicz2023learning}.\ntia{3} For instance, to identify that a bank is practicing unjustified redlining, a regulatory office for AI accountability could compare the influence of zip code on loan application outcomes across multiple such institutions.
+If some banks rely on zip codes much more than others, this may correspond to unjustified redlining and these banks can be asked to update their AI systems.
+In summary, this approach ties together concepts of fairness, transparency, and explainability of AI systems.\ntia{6} We recommend to compute and publish such explanations of AI system outcomes in the AI Register to enable more meaningful comparisons of AI systems, as in \Cref{fig:comparison_card}.
+These accountability mechanisms, combined with sufficient domain expertise would help in determining whether a given AI model discriminates against protected groups~\cite{grabowicz2022marrying}.\ntia{3a}